-The Nepali Trekker from Kathmandu Valley Co. is the perfect journal for any adventure and utilizes a special non-tree paper made from the lokta bush.
+The Nepali Trekker from Kathmandu Valley Co. is the perfect journal for any adventure and utilizes a special tree-free paper called Lokta Paper.

 Handcrafted in the Himalayas and used anciently for sacred texts, hand-made lokta paper has been a staple of Nepalese artisans for centuries.

 The oldest surviving Lokta paper is a religious text, a copy of the Karanya Buha Sutra Buddhist text estimated to be 1,000 to 1,900 years old.

 The paper is made from lokta bushes which grow on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet.

 When properly cut, the bushes can produce three to eight new, fast-growing shoots making Lokta paper one of the most sought after non-tree papers.